Join Us

 The History of Gardens and Landscapes Seminar provides a forum for historians and researchers, artists, practioners and interested members of the public to explore and discuss issues related to the history, use and meaning of gardens and the designed landscape and their importance in the public realm today.

-Seminars in September and October are as follows:
+Seminars in October are as follows:

 Andy Goldsworthy: Temporalities of Matter and Forms of Resistance - October 9 - Zoom only